RentadroneCL/AI-Agro/README.md

 4. In this case the methodology and support only will be for Phantom 4 RTK Multispectral user.

-## **TO DO LIST**

-For the deveploment this work we follow the following checklist:

-**- Mosaico vegetation index**

- 1- NDVI
- - Vineyards
- - Musacles
- - Other crops

-2- GNDVI
- - Vineyards
- - Musacles
- - Other crops

-3- NDRE
- - Vineyards
- - Musacles
- - Other crops

-4- LCI
- - Vineyards
- - Musacles
- - Other crops

-5- OSAVI
- - Vineyards
- - Musacles
- - Other crops

-**-Labelin**

-1- Weed detection
- - Vineyards
- - Musacles
- - Other crops

-2- Disease detection
- - Vineyards
- - Musacles
- - Other crops

 ## METHODOLOGY

 To complete the main objective we consider following diagram methodology (Image Nº1).
 Was proposed, which reflects the process of generating the information necessary for decision- making during the management of a production cycles of a crop in general.